Balance Trainer Step Up exercise demonstration image

 Breathing

-Inhale as you lower the body during the eccentric phase, and exhale sharply as you drive up to full extension, bracing the core.
+Inhale as you lower down; exhale as you drive up and brace your core.

 Tempo